Penthious/obsidian-dnd/2-Mechanics/CLI/bestiary/monstrosity/ankheg.md

 NoteIcon: monster
 BestiaryType: monstrosity
 SourceType: Bestiary
 BookSource: "Monster Manual p.
-21, Princes of the Apocalypse, Waterdeep: Dragon Heist, Ghosts of Saltmarsh, Baldur's Gate: Descent Into Avernus, Journeys through the Radiant Citadel, Keys from the Golden Vault.
+21, Princes of the Apocalypse, Waterdeep: Dragon Heist, Ghosts of Saltmarsh, Dragon of Icespire Peak, Baldur's Gate: Descent Into Avernus, Journeys through the Radiant Citadel, Keys from the Golden Vault.
 Available in the SRD."
 ---
 # [Ankheg](2-Mechanics/CLI/bestiary/monstrosity/ankheg.md)
 *Source: Monster Manual p.
-21, Princes of the Apocalypse, Waterdeep: Dragon Heist, Ghosts of Saltmarsh, Baldur's Gate: Descent Into Avernus, Journeys through the Radiant Citadel, Keys from the Golden Vault.
+21, Princes of the Apocalypse, Waterdeep: Dragon Heist, Ghosts of Saltmarsh, Dragon of Icespire Peak, Baldur's Gate: Descent Into Avernus, Journeys through the Radiant Citadel, Keys from the Golden Vault.
 Available in the SRD.*

 An ankheg resembles an enormous many-legged insect, its long antennae twitching in response to any movement around it.
 Its legs end in sharp hooks adapted for burrowing and grasping its prey, and its powerful mandibles can snap a small tree in half.